urbanjost/prep/docs/index.md

    prep(1)  allows for templating via variable expansion using a POSIX-shell syntax which many are familiar with

+#### Fortran-like syntax

+   Conditional expressions may be written very close to Fortran syntax, allowing for a low learning curve for Fortran programmers.

 #### Text-based documentation can easily be maintained in the source file

-   It allows for plain text blocks to be written to a file, allowing markdown, HTML, and Latex to be easily incorporated straight in the code file.
+   It allows for plain text blocks to be written to a file, allowing markdown, HTML, and Latex to be easily incorporated straight in the code file, including an option to literally keep code in a Markdown file with the code delimited between the lines  "\`\`\`fortran" and "\`\`\`".

+   The plain text blocks can additionally be filtered to become a CHARACTER array definition, WRITE() statements or comments.

+   It is a lot easier to maintain a large amount of text as simple lines than to maintain them as properly formatted variable definitions, for example.

-   The plain text blocks can be filtered into a CHARACTER array definition, WRITE() statements and comments, including a basic flag (preliminary) that allows the same text block to be formatted for use with Ford or Doxygen as well as as-is comments.
+   A command-line flag (preliminary) allows the same text block to be formatted for use with Ford or Doxygen or as as-is comments.
 Support of in-line documentation is not a common Fortran-compatible preprocessor feature.

 #### No collisions with cpp(1)

-   It intentionally does not use a pound prefix by default so that files (especially C) that already contain cpp(1) directives can be mixed in without collisions.
+   prep(1) intentionally does not use a pound prefix by default so that files (especially C) that already contain cpp(1) directives can be mixed in without collisions.

 #### Easy access to environment variables